Little Labs Monotor Headphone Amp

 Monotor Front Panel Hookup

-The front of the monotor has four headphone output jacks, two 3.5mm and two 1/4”.
+The front of the Little Labs Monotor Headphone Amp has four headphone output jacks, two 3.5mm and two 1/4.”
 The two jacks to the left are fed by one stereo amp and the two jacks to the right are fed by a separate stereo amp.

 For the best performance use one set of phones per stereo amp output.
-But if you need to use all four, you will not damage the Monotor and performance difference for casual use is minimal.
+But if you need to use all four, you will not damage the Little Labs Monotor Headphone Amp and performance difference for casual use is minimal.

 Stereo / Mono function switch selects: stereo reverse (maybe that hi hat sounds better on the right?), regular stereo, mono left plus right, left only (in both ears), right only (in both ears), left minus right for hearing what is out of phase (between what is feeding the left and right in) and also useful for compressed digital audio file artifact analysis.